-That big, fat sign-up bonus is calling your name.
-Or maybe it’s a tantalizing zero percent offer that makes big-ticket items seem a little more within reach.
+Maybe that big, fat sign-up bonus is calling your name.
+Or perhaps it’s a tantalizing zero percent offer that makes big-ticket items seem a little more within reach.
 You already have a couple of credit cards, should you sign up for more?

 If you’re like the average American — who owns between one and three credit cards, according to a 2016 report from credit reporting agency Experian — you may find yourself considering whether or not to add another piece of plastic to your wallet.